Novum Instrumentum omne: Catholic

 For Catholics, Erasmus' main thrust (that the Vulgate's Latin text had suffered a millennium of scribal variations and should be revised in light of old texts in the original languages and patristic usage) was accepted at and following the Council of Trent, even if his own Latin recension was not favoured: Trent called for a new standardized "Vulgate" edition corrected with contemporary scholarship: "The council decrees and determines that hereafter the sacred scriptures, particularly in this ancient Vulgate edition, shall be printed after a thorough revision."

 After Erasmus' death, his work was republished and revised notably by Robert Stephanus: the corrected Latin Vulgate and the Greek text became a reference text for the Catholic Leuven Vulgate (ostensibly translated from Latin sources only, and the basis of contemporary Catholic vernacular translations such as the Douay-Rheims Bible English, Dutch, French, Polish, etc.) and ultimately the official Sixto-Clementine Vulgate; Erasmus' Latin translation choices and annotations were considered during the preparation of the Sixto-Clementine Vulgate (1592), and the Vulgate itself was replaced for official use by the Nova Vulgata (1979), a version that gave greater weight to the Greek and Hebrew.

 However, Erasmus' Latin recension was side-lined from liturgical use and scholastic disputation following the Council of Trent, which decreed that "the old and Vulgate edition...(should) be, in public lectures, disputations, sermons and expositions, held as authentic; no one is to date or presume to reject it under any pretext whatever."

-Protestant polemicists have made strong interpretations of this decree: for example Jean Calvin claimed the Trent decrees are "condemning all translations except the Vulgate" including the Greek and Hebrew.
+Protestant polemicists asserted very strong interpretations of this decree: for example Jean Calvin claimed the Trent decrees are "condemning all translations except the Vulgate" including the Greek and Hebrew.

 In practice, this decree established that the Vulgate (largely based by e.g. Jerome on the Western text-type Vetus Latina, with the Deuterocanonical books derived from the Septuagint and adjusted in phraseology to be more like the Alexandrian and Byzantine text-types) was a distinct and authentic text tradition (similar to the Greek traditions, the Syriac, etc.) that must not be rejected as inauthentic, not having less or greater status than other traditions.
-And that this version, with corrections, was uniquely approved for public use, as distinct from e.g., scholarly or private devotional or musical use.
+And that this version, with corrections, was uniquely approved for public use, as distinct from e.g., written scholarly or private devotional or musical use.